 -Jorg Kienzle and Adrian Perring in “Digital Money: A divine gift or Satan’s malicious tool?”

 Created by Adam Back, Hashcash was initially designed to limit email spam by forcing email senders to solve computational puzzles.
 It never saw widespread use as a spam protection mechanism and despite the name “Hashcash,” it was never a financial instrument.
 Bitcoin repurposed these Proof-of-Work (PoW) puzzles to become the basis of Bitcoin mining, or consensus.

 E-Gold was digital currency backed with gold was introduced in 1996.
 It was reputed to be used for money laundering and inevitably shut down by the U.S. government.

 B-money Proposal (1997)

 In 1997, Wei Dai explored how to create anonymous, distributed systems in which money was created by the Hashcash PoW algorithm.
 The B-money proposals main goal was to incorporate a financial unit into the Hashcash PoW algorithm, connecting digital money with PoW for the first time.

 Bit Gold Proposal (1998)

-Nick Szabo outlined an algorithm for posting transactions containing Proof-of-Work to servers which must agree on these transactions.
+Nick Szabo outlined an algorithm for posting transactions using Proof-of-Work to servers, which then must agree on these transactions.
 This same ‘consensus model’ is now built into the Bitcoin blockchain.

 “PayPal Holdings, Inc. is an American company operating a worldwide online payments system that supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.” –Wikipedia